Common wisdom seems to suggest that you should diversify your investments.

 But is this correct?

-In my opinion, it is wrong, in fact, I remember reading Napoleon Hill's great book Think and Grow Rich many years ago where he also said that successful people specialise in one area they don't diversify.
+I remember reading Napoleon Hill’s great book Think and Grow Rich many years ago where he said that successful people specialise in one area – they don’t diversified.

-In my experience I’ve found that wealthy and successful people - be they business people, entrepreneurs or investors - have one thing in common, they specialise.
+I’ve found that wealthy and successful people – be they a business person, entrepreneur or investor – have one in common: they specialise.

 They all focus their concentration on one single earning activity.

 They eventually became exceptional in that one activity by continuously improving their skills and increasing their knowledge in that one activity.

 Despite the myth going around that it is good to have multiple streams of income the wealthy very rarely engaged in multiple earning activities.

 I remember one astute colleague telling me “If I try to do five things to earn money, I will lose money in all five things.
 So I focus on doing one thing really well.”